acq4/acq4/documentation/source/userGuide/installation.rst

 ----------------

 These instructions are for building on MacOSX 10.5.
 If you're building on 10.6 or 10.7 some of these libraries will be available as binaries.
-You need to have xcode installed on your machine.
+You need to have Xcode installed on your machine.

 #.
 Python 2.7: http://python.org (available as a dmg)
 #.
 Download and install Bazaar: http://wiki.bazaar.canonical.com/Download (This needs to be done before installing Qt/PyQt)